Graduate from TCC

 What do I do about my I-20?

-Upon completing your degree requirements, you will be issued an updated I-20 to reflect your completion-of-studies date, if your I-20 needs to be shortened.
+Upon completing your degree requirements, you are required to contact International Admissions.
+You will be issued an updated I-20 to reflect your completion-of-studies date, if your I-20 needs to be shortened.

 This new date on your I-20 is very important.
 You will have 60 days from this date to choose one of the following: